 Essentially, all you need to know right now is that a graphical user interface (GUI) allows users to interact with a computer through menus, buttons, and other visual options on the screen.
 The terminal, on the other hand, allows us to interact with a computer by typing text commands directly into the command line, which is housed in an area of the computer called the terminal.

 The terminal runs a shell.
 A shell is a command line interpreter, a program that interprets text commands to access the computer, like creating or deleting a file.
 Shells have a specific set of commands specific to them that we can learn to use.
 Sometimes, shells have their own computer programming language, too.
 Shells are one way for developers to customize their experience in the command line interface (CLI).
-Often, the terms terminal and shell are used interchangeably.
-The terminal is a wrapper program that runs a shell, a separate program, which both work together to allow us to enter text-based commands to access our computer.
+The terms terminal and shell are often used interchangeably.
+However, the terminal is a wrapper program that runs a shell, a separate program, which both work together to allow us to enter text-based commands to access our computer.

 At Epicodus, we'll be using shells based on Bash.
 We're sharing this information for context only, because we will be configuring our shells to run certain software.
 You don't need to worry about memorizing this information, or perfectly understanding it to continue forward.